ibm-cloud-docs/EventStreams/messagehub122.md

 The only administration tasks required in a cluster are to create, list, and delete the topics you need.
 You can administer using one of the following methods:

-* Interactively by using the Web UI for the service instance available in the IBM Cloud portal
+* Interactively by using the Web UI for the service instance available in the IBM Cloud portal.

 * The Kafka client API directly from your application.
 For example for Java, by using the ```createTopics()```, ```deleteTopics()``` or ```listTopics()``` functions.